 Why did ADL conduct this poll?

-- The ADL Global 100 is the most extensive poll ever conducted on this subject, involving 102 countries and territories and interviews with over 53,000 people.
-It provides important insights into national and regional attitudes towards Jews, the levels of acceptance of anti-Semitic stereotypes and knowledge of the Holocaust.
+- In 2014, ADL conducted the landmark ADL Global 100 survey, the most extensive poll ever conducted on this subject, involving 102 countries and territories and interviews with over 53,000 people.
+This comprehensive study of the level and intensity of anti-Jewish sentiment around the world established an authoritative baseline for understanding global attitudes towards Jews, the levels of acceptance of anti-Semitic stereotypes, and knowledge of the Holocaust.

 So now that ADL has all this data, what comes next?
 What are you doing with it?

 - We are sharing this data widely, as we have previously, and are reaching out to governments, our partners in Jewish communities, NGOs and academia around the world to join us in analyzing these results and in considering how best to use this information in the ongoing effort to counteract anti-Semitism and promote Holocaust awareness.

 - Given the breadth and diversity of the results, we have no “single answer” solution to battling the complex phenomenon of anti-Semitism.
 However, ADL has expertise and resources which have been utilized to combat anti-Semitism in the United States and internationally, and we encourage governments, communities and individuals to consider adopting these and other action steps.